chem.cr v0.6.0

 • Object-oriented API for accessing and manipulating molecules.
 It follows the topology commonly used in Protein Data Bank (PDB) file format: Structure (or model) → Chain → Residue → Atom.

-• Support for periodic molecular structures
+• Support for periodic molecular structures.

-• Fast performance (see Benchmarks below)
+• Fast performance (see Benchmark below).

 Installation

-First check that the Crystal compiler is installed correctly:
+Ensure the Crystal compiler is installed:

-$ crystal --version
+$ crystal -v

-LLVM: 8.0.0
+LLVM: 18.1.6

 Default target: x86_64-unknown-linux-gnu